mzsolt68/greenfox-orientation-exam/javascript.md

 ## 1) Symmetric Matrix

-You will create a web page which can check if the matrix is symmetric, increasing or neither.
+You will create a web page which can check if the matrix is increasing or not.

 # Matrix Checker